Blog

 Port Availability Options

 If the vendor has a range of ports available, then it is an infrastructural signal that its back-end capacity can meet unlimited needs.
 When there are 10 Gbps, 40 Gbps, or 100 Gbps configurations ready to spin up today, you are in good hands.
 With Melbicom, you can have a Singapore server at 1 to 200 Gbps.
-Though the upper end may be far more than you need, knowing that you can commit to 1 Gbps with provisions of 100 GbE available gives you the peace of mind that you won’t be oversold gigabit uplinks for your traffic.
+Though the upper end may be far more than you need, knowing that you can commit to 1 Gbps with 100 GbE and higher network options available gives you the peace of mind that you won’t be oversold gigabit uplinks for your traffic.

 Port speed Max monthly transfer @ 100 % load Rough equivalence

-Tip: You should be able to move ~330 TB/mo. of any “unmetered 1 Gbps” without incurring any sort of penalty.
-If there is less stated within the fine print, then it isn’t truly unlimited.
+Tip: You should be able to move ~330 TB/mo. on an “unmetered 1 Gbps” port without incurring any sort of penalty.
+If the fine print states less, then it isn’t truly unlimited.

 Test what you buy.

-• Looking-glass probes – be sure to check multiple continents when you pull vendor sample files.
-Melbicom’s Singapore facility downloads hover near line rate from well-peered locations.
+• Looking-glass probes – be sure to check multiple continents when you pull vendor sample files from the Singapore facility; compare observed throughput against the port speed you are buying.

 • Iperf3 marathons – Run Iperf sessions at or near full port speed for at least 6 hours to spot any sudden drops that indicate hidden shaping.